This post contains affiliate links.

 What to eat

-It’s a small town, but there’s still a few nice spots to eat.
+It’s a small town, but there are still a few nice spots to eat.
 If you are along the canal and it’s nice out, grab a place outside on the Binnenpad!
 Fratelli is great if you’re in the mood for Italian, Grand Café de Fanfare is in the same area, and De Grachthof offers small plates and more, right next to the canal.

 More than just a day